 The useful lives of intangible assets are assessed as either finite or infinite.
 Intangible assets with finite lives are amortised over the useful economic life.
+Intangible assets are not amortised until the assets are ready for their intended use.
 Intangibles with infinite lives or not yet available for use are assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortisation period and the amortisation method for an intangible asset with a finite useful life are reviewed at least at each financial year end.
 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are accounted for by changing the amortisation period or method, as appropriate and treated as changes in accounting estimates.
 The amortisation expense on intangible assets with finite lives is recognised in the income statement in the expense category consistent with the function of the intangible asset.